 Jeff’s company, Osborne Refrigerators is the familiar name that has been a major equestrian sponsor for many years in all spheres.
 Jeff has been the main sponsor of many Horse of the Year Show classes, as well as sponsoring the British Driving Society National Championships, set up to encourage grass roots, junior, trade and show classes.
 Jeff has also been a competitor himself in the show ring in some guise for over 60 years.
 Originally competing in various show jumping classes at county level, and self-confessed speed demon, he became involved with scurry driving.
 He set up and currently chairs the Osborne Scurry Group, which has its championships at the Horse of the Year Show.
 Jeff is also a great supporter of the traditional side of driving, and has had much success both in the private driving and trade rings with his turnouts, including taking part in Attelage competitions, both in the UK and abroad.
 He is also a passionate advocate of the Hackney Breed, having shown his own Hackneys with great success over the years.
 His current passion though lies in the sport of scurry driving, and he is still to be seen competing even though now in his 80s.

-Barbara has been a judge with the Hackney Horse Society for over 20 years and is the society’s current Chairman.
+Barbara has been a judge with the Hackney Horse Society for approximately 30 years and retired in 2019 after five years as the Society’s Chairman.
 A complete Hackney aficionado, she has been exhibiting Hackneys since the 1970s.
 Along with her husband, Rod, they have shown their own Hackney horses and ponies both in hand and in harness and she has also driven for a number of other people, with countless successes in the ring.
-In the last 10 years the Stocktons have concentrated on driving and producing their coaching team of Hackney horses.
+In the last 15 years the Stocktons have concentrated on driving and producing their coaching team of Hackney horses.
 They show them and attend many coaching meets and undertake annual extended road tours, put to the road coach The Monarch, in aid of various local charities.
-Barbara and Rod also breed Hackney Horses running the Halloughton stud, with the aim of re-establishing the coaching type of Hackney.
+Barbara and Rod also breed Hackney Horses running the Halloughton stud, with the aim of re-establishing the traditional coaching type of Hackney.

 Fiona organised the first East Anglian indoor driving competition in 2002 and followed that with taking on the job of EACDG Secretary for ten years.
 She is a probationary National Course Designer, UKCC level 1 coach, and has driven ponies single, pair and tandem in competition, showing, Trec, attelage and driving trials at national and club level, winning the BC National Reserve pony tandem and Fenix Carriages Driver of the Year titles in 2017.
 She is a project management trainer and non-executive director of the East of England Co-op.